Kawasumi & Tuttle

 Former DF award recipients can apply for this award, along with an eligible medical student recruited from their institution or another accredited U.S. medical school.
 The Diversity Research Supplement Award provides $5,000 to support the participation of a student belonging to one or more groups considered to be underrepresented in biomedical research.
 Expenses may include, but are not limited to, travel, lodging and a salary stipend for the student.
 Award funds may not be used for indirect expenses and are payable to the applicant’s institution.

-Applications for 2024 Diversity Research Supplement Awards will be accepted beginning September 1 through November 1,2023.
+Applications for the Diversity Research Supplement Awards are now accepted twice a year – May 1 and November 1.

 Award payments will be made in two installments: